 University of Haifa

-Book proposal
+Book Proposal

-Through the eyes of Isaac Abravanel.

-Three essays on Empire, Biblical criticism and Freedom.
+Through the Eyes of Isaac Abravanel: Essays on Empire, Freedom, and Biblical Criticism

-Don Isaac Abravanel (1437–1508) was a renowned political, commercial, and intellectual Jewish figure in the second half of the fifteenth and beginning of the sixteenth centuries.
-He lived and worked in Portugal and Castile.
-After the 1492 expulsion of Jews from Castile and Aragon, he found refuge in Naples, southern Italy and Venice.
-Abravanel is acknowledged as one of the last Jewish medieval philosophers, but also as one of the first early modern Jewish thinkers to integrate humanistic trends of the Renaissance into his exegetical and philosophical work.
-In the years following the 1492 expulsion, he was one of the leaders of Sephardic exiles, and after his death in 1508, he became a legendary figure associated with this traumatic period in Jewish Sephardic memory, and an author studied all along the early modern period by Jews and Christians alike.
-His monumental corpus consists mostly of biblical exegesis, philosophical tracts, and messianic works, all composed in medieval Hebrew.
+Renowned politician, successful merchant, and prominent Jewish intellectual, Don Isaac Abravanel (1437–1508) was active in Portugal and Castile in the late fifteenth and early sixteenth centuries.
+Expelled with Iberian Jewry from Castile and Aragon, he found refuge in Italy, first in Naples, afterwards in Monopoli, and finally in Venice.
+While remembered as one of the last Jewish philosophers of the Middle Ages, he is also commonly viewed as one of the first Jewish thinkers of the early modern era – one of the first Jewish writers to integrate the humanistic spirit of the Renaissance into his exegetical and philosophical oeuvre.
+In the years following the expulsion, he styled himself a leader of the Sephardic exiles, and after his death in 1508, underwent an apotheosis becoming a legendary figure closely associated with this traumatic period in Jewish Sephardic memory and becoming an esteemed author whose works were diligently studied throughout the early modern period by Jews and Christians alike.
+His monumental corpus – written entirely in medieval Hebrew – encompasses biblical exegesis, philosophical discussions, and messianic speculation.

-This book wants to expose new aspects of Abravanel’s figure and work through three long essays.
-Each of the three essays deals with a central phenomenon or notion in the early modern period: the imperial expansion of Iberian Kingdoms, the critical and historical study of ancient and sacred texts, and a new notion of freedom.
-Each essay deploys the perspective of Abravanel on these respective novelties of the early modern period while embedding Abravanel’s views in the intellectual history of his times.
-The three essays demonstrate how the study of the Jewish perspective of Abravanel can contribute to a new intellectual history of the early modern period.
+The aim of the proposed book, a collection of three essays, is to shed new light on Abravanel’s intellectual profile.
+Each essay is devoted to a central theme, characteristic of the period: the imperialistic expansionism of the Iberian kingdoms, the critical and historical study of sacred, ancient texts, and new notions of human freedom.
+Each essay examines Abravanel’s perspective on these novel aspects of the early modernity thereby integrating Abravanel’s views – clothed in the scholastic language of the Middle Ages – into the broader context of his contemporary intellectual environment.
+The three essays further demonstrate how the study of the Jewish perspective of Abravanel can contribute to a new intellectual history of the early modern period.

-Here are the titles of the essays with brief explanation.
-The manuscript of the second essay is entirely ready (more than a third of the entire manuscript) and is joined to this proposal as a sample.
+In what follows, I provide the proposed title of each essay with a brief synopsis of its contents.
+The manuscript of the second essay is complete (more than a third of the entire book) and is attached to the proposal as a sample.

-1st Chapter - Don Isaac Abravanel and the building of Iberian Empires: from the Portuguese expansion to the aftermath of the 1492 Expulsion
+Chapter 1 - Don Isaac Abravanel and the Building of Iberian Empires: From the Portuguese Expansion to the Aftermath of the Expulsion in 1492

-This chapter wants to illuminate Abravanel’s positioning vis-a-vis the building of Empires in his days.
-It focuses particularly on his early position regarding Portuguese expansionist and imperial policies in Morocco and the African coast in the years 1460s-1470s.
-Toward the end, the chapter sheds light on the evolution of Abravanel’s views on Christian expansionist policies in the aftermaths of Catholic Kings’ conquest of Granada and subsequent decree of Expulsion in 1492, and in the middle of the Italian Wars that sparked in 1494.
+This chapter seeks to illuminate Abravanel’s perspective on the empire-building policies pursued by the Iberian states of his day – particularly his early views regarding the expansionist, imperialistic policies of the Kingdom of Portugal in Morocco and the African coast during the 1460s and 1470s.
+The chapter concludes by discussing the evolution of Abravanel’s views on Christian expansionist policies in the aftermaths of Catholic Kings’ conquest of Granada and during the subsequent expulsion of the Jews in 1492, and the Italian Wars that erupted in 1494.

-The first document attesting the presence of the Abravanel family in Portugal is found in the will of an important figure associated with Portuguese policy of conquest in Africa, King João I’s son Dom Fernando.
-In the will dated from 1437, the year of Isaac Abravanel’s birth, his father is featured as the financier of the Infante Dom Fernando.
-That same year, Dom Fernando joined his brother, Don Henrique, the architect of Portuguese expansionist policy, at the Battle of Tangier, and fell tragically in captivity in the Portuguese defeat and died a few years later.
+The first testimony of the presence of the Abravanel family in Portugal appears in the will of an important figure associated with Portuguese imperialist policy in Africa, King João I’s son Dom Fernando.
+In the will – dated to 1437, the year of Isaac Abravanel’s birth, his father features as the financier of the Infante Dom Fernando.
+That same year, Dom Fernando joined his brother, Don Henrique, the architect of Portuguese expansionist policy, at the Battle of Tangier; the Portuguese lost the battle, Dom Fernando was taken prisoner, and died in captivity a few years later.